bgctw/Bigleaf.jl/docs/src/walkthrough.md

 be interpreted as such.
 It is for example not possible to infer within-canopy variations of a certain property.

-Please also keep in mind that the `Bigleaf.jl` package does NOT provide formulations for bottom-up modelling.
+Please also keep in mind that the `BigLeaf.jl` package does NOT provide formulations for bottom-up modelling.
 The principle applied here is to use an inversion approach in which ecosystem properties are inferred top-down from the measured fluxes.
 Such an inversion can, in principle, be also be conducted with more complex models (e.g. sun/shade or canopy/soil models), but keep in mind that these approaches also require that the additional, site-specific parameters are adequately well known.

-The use of more detailed models is not within the scope of the `Bigleaf.jl` package, but it is preferable to use such approaches when important assumptions of the "big-leaf" approach are not met.
+The use of more detailed models is not within the scope of the `BigLeaf.jl` package, but it is preferable to use such approaches when important assumptions of the "big-leaf" approach are not met.
 This is the case in particular when the ecosystem is sparsely covered with vegetation (low LAI, e.g. sparse crops, some savanna systems).